duqtools/duqtools/docs/large_scale_validation.md

     duqduq --help

-For information on how to configure your UQ runs via `duqtools.yaml`, check out the [configuration page](./config/index.md).
+For information on how to configure your UQ runs via `duqtools.yaml`, check out the [usage page](./usage.md).

 To start with large scale validation, two files are needed: